mosmar99/8-puzzle/README.md

 # Sample move
 Below is a 3D representation of the game.
 We move the empty piece one square to the right.
 Then we get:

-X X X           X X X
+- Item 4 X X X X X X 0 X X

-X X X  &#8594;  X X X
-0 X X           X 0 X
+- Item 5 X X X X X X X 0 X

 # Game completion
 In order to complete the game, we just have to move the empty brick on more square to the right.
 I.e:

-X X X           X X X
+- Item 6 X X X X X X X 0 X

-X X X  &#8594;  X X X  &#8594; game completed
-X 0 X           X X 0
+- Item 7 X X X X X X X X 0

 # File information
-&#8594; The project is Lisenced under the MIT Lisence.
+- Item 1 The project is Lisenced under the MIT Lisence.
-&#8594; labTwo.hs is authored by mosmar99
+- Item 2 labTwo.hs is authored by mosmar99
-&#8594; lab2_Linus.hs is authored by Linkan42
+- Item 3 lab2_Linus.hs is authored by Linkan42